LDSSA/learning-units/units/15-classifiers/README.md

 # Exercise
 Using the classifiers your learned about, predict the target in our dataset, "Class".
 0 stands for benign, 1 for malignant.
+The features are computed from a digitized image of a fine needle aspirate (FNA) of a breast mass.

 # Dataset Source

 https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+%28Diagnostic%29